joshyorko/Mini-IronRipper/README.md

 ## Output

-The output will be a SQLite database named `pdf_data.db` containing the data extracted from the documents and a CSV file named based on the directory name.
-The extracted text from the documents is also written to a text file named `extracted_text.txt`.
+The output will be a SQLite database named `pdf_data.db` containing the data extracted from the documents and a CSV file named `output_indexed.csv`.
 Additionally, the extracted text from the documents is also written to a text file named `extracted_text.txt`.

 ## Usage